usnistgov/OSCAL/docs/source/includes/schema/xml/_profile.md

             <h3>
                <b class="formal-name">Alteration</b>:
             <code class="name">&lt;alter&gt;</code> element</h3>
-            <p class="description">Generalized modifications to controls or subcontrols as expressed in a profile</p>
+            <p class="description">An Alter element specifies changes to be made to an included control or subcontrol when a profile is resolved.</p>
             <div class="model">
                <p>The <code class="name">&lt;alter&gt;</code> element has the following contents  (in order):</p>
                <ul>